minio999-kaggle/titanic/README.md

 | 75% |	668.500000 | 1.000000 |	3.000000 |	38.000000 |	1.000000 |	0.000000 |	31.000000 |
 | max |	891.000000 | 1.000000 |	3.000000 |	80.000000 |	8.000000 |	6.000000 |	512.329200 |

-Here we will want to take mean value of age and give null values it.
+Here we will want to take mean value of age and give it to null values in it.
 Also there is no ridiculess thing that we want to get ride of (like age 300)

 - Conclusion
-We have to process null values in Age simplest and used way is to fill them with mean value.
+We have to process null values in Age.
+Simplest and used way is to fill them with mean value.
 We can come to a conclusion that some columns are useless in our prediction's like PassengerId, Name, Cabin, Ticket, Embarked.

 ### 2. **Preprocessing**: with the knowlage acquired with data visualization, we can apply it to dealing with missing values and specifying features that we want to use in our predictions